PracticeUpdate/pu-icons/readme.md

 After that PU-icon folder will be added to you bower_component folder.

-Now you can simple call them by doing:
+You can refer them by doing:

 /bower_components/PU-icons/dist/grunticons/icons.data.png.css";
 /bower_components/PU-icons/dist/grunticons/icons.data.svg.css";